steven-aj/steven-aj/about.md

 The internet was once a place for everyone; _really_ for everyone.

-Websites were self-hosted, personal spaces that reflected personality, time, commitment, and digital explorations - _not_ professionalisms, corporate agendas or algorithmic conformity.
+Websites were self-hosted, personal spaces that reflected personality, time, commitment, and digital explorations - _not_ professionalism, corporate agendas or algorithmic conformity.

 It can still be a place for everyone beyond the corporate orchestration of societal networks, and I'm happy to lend a hand in making it so.